 Partners or agencies that share events on behalf of their advertisers should send a unique

 partner_agent string, including platform name as documented.
-If applicable, work with your dedicated Facebook representative to decide on a suitable agent string.
+If applicable, work with your dedicated Meta representative to decide on a suitable agent string.

 By default, website platform partners may consider whether to offer Conversions API selectively or to opt-in advertisers.
-The Facebook pixel and Conversions API share the same business terms, and we recommend that you opt-in your customers to also share their data using the Conversions API when they set up the Facebook pixel.
-While we believe using both tools will strengthen and secure their data-sharing for the long term, we also suggest that you provide your customers with information about both the Conversions API and Facebook pixel to help inform their choice.
+The Meta Pixel and Conversions API share the same business terms, and we recommend that you opt-in your customers to also share their data using the Conversions API when they set up the Meta Pixel.
+While we believe using both tools will strengthen and secure their data-sharing for the long term, we also suggest that you provide your customers with information about both the Conversions API and Meta Pixel to help inform their choice.

 If you share server events using the Conversions API, you can see the Event Match Quality (EMQ) for each event in Events Manager.
-An event’s EMQ score (out of 10) indicates how effective your server event’s customer information may be at matching it to a Facebook account.
-One of the easiest and most effective ways to improve EMQ is to include
+An event’s EMQ score (out of 10) indicates how effective your server event’s customer information may be at matching it to a Facebook or Meta account.
+Learn more about EMQ best practices here.

-When using the Conversions API, we recommend that you test and optimize your Facebook advertising strategy.
+When using the Conversions API, we recommend that you test and optimize your Meta advertising strategy.
 Some testing options include: